iriscouch/procouch/README.md

 }
 ```

+Specify per-server overrides as secondary-level objects, keyed on the server URL.
+Specify per-database verrides as tertiary objects keyed on the database path, *or* as secondary-level objects keyed on the database URL.

+If you do not specify a target on the command-line, Procouch finds targets from the config:

+1. Look for a top-level `urls` list.
+  * If it exists, target every URL in the list.
+  * Otherwise, target every top-level key that looks like a URL (http or https)
+1. If the target is a database, manage only that database
+1. If the target is a couch, look for a `dbs` list.
+  * If it exists, manage only databases from the list
+  * Otherwise, manage every database in the couch
+1. If any target (couch or database) has a `"skip":true` setting, do not manage it

+This allows lots of flexibility to configure couches but temporarily disable managing, or to whitelist or blacklist couches and databases.

 ## Global Options

 * `--config=<file>` | Read the configuration from `<file>`
+* `--log=<level>` | Set log (verbosity) level.
+Default: `info`
+* `--timeout=N` | Assume no response after `N` seconds is a timeout error.
+Default: 15
 * `--exit` | Exit after running once; useful for cron jobs and one-off maintenance.
 Default: `false`
 * `--security=<json>` | Set the database `_security` object to this (be careful about using this globally, it's more useful in a per-db config)